 Maybe you already have an awesome doctor, in which case call them up and schedule an appointment.
 If you are like me though, you will probably have no idea where to even begin the doctor search.
 Start by asking people who they like, look up reviews, and if all else fails just find your nearest OBGYN clinic or even the closest hospital and give them a call.
 Then you can get some names and research them.
 And if you go to your appointment and find out you don’t like them, don’t be afraid to branch out and find a doctor you really trust because that will be important.
-Once you find a doctor, schedule an appointment.
+Once you find a doctor, schedule an appointment some time in your first trimester of pregnancy.
 Some doctors will take you as soon as you find out, while others like to wait until you are 8-10 weeks before the first appointment.

 4. Calculate Your Due Date